 Once a determination is made, it is important to contact a personal injury law firm to discuss your legal options.

-What Knee and Ankle Replacements are Part of the Exactech Recall?
+What Knee, Ankle, and Hip Replacements are Part of the Exactech Recall?

 The defective components affected by the Exactech recall include the following: